-To become an ARC Member State and access the disaster risk management services of African Risk Capacity, African Union Member States must sign the ARC Establishment Treaty.
-As signatories to the ARC Establishment Treaty, these African governments created and sustain the African Risk Capacity Agency and subsequent facilities, such as the ARC Insurance Company Limited (ARC Ltd).
+To become an ARC Member State and access the services the ARC Group offers, AU Member States must sign the ARC Establishment Treaty.
+As signatories to the ARC Establishment Treaty, African governments created and sustain the ARC Agency and its affiliates (currently only ARC Insurance Company Limited (ARC Ltd)).

-To ensure that the African Risk Capacity can make meaningful impact in improving disaster risk management systems in its Member States, a scoping mission is conducted in each country to identify if the African Risk Capacity is an appropriate risk management system for the country and where the African Risk Capacity can add the most value in the optimizing disaster response systems.
+To ensure that ARC can make meaningful impact in improving DRM systems in Member States, a scoping mission is conducted in each country to identify if the ARC is an appropriate risk management system for the country and where the organisation can add the most value in the optimising disaster response systems.
 Once focal government ministries are identified and the programme coordination structure is set up, initial technical workshops are initiated with the relevant staff to introduce the ARC capacity building programme and the different elements of DRM that the ARC Group offers.

 Find out more about the ARC Capacity Building Programme.

-Through the Capacity Building Programme, governments have modeled their risk for a particular hazard and selected risk transfer parameters based on the customised risk index.
+Through the capacity building programme, governments model their risk for a particular hazard and select risk transfer parameters based on the customised risk index.
 These parameters determine the amount of risk a country transfers to ARC Ltd, the country’s insurance policy, and the insurance premium.
 Policies are issued by ARC Ltd and signed by governments to secure participation in the risk pool.
-Premium payments are received by ARC Ltd to capitalize the risk pool, which will disburse funding in the case of a disaster that meets pre-determined triggers set collaboratively between government and ARC during the said season to the participating countries.
+Premium payments are received by ARC Ltd to capitalise the risk pool which will disburse funding in the case of a disaster that meets pre-determined triggers set collaboratively between government and ARC during the said season to the participating countries.